Nullmage/express-throttle/README.md

 ## Options

 `rate`: Determines the number of requests allowed within the specified time unit before subsequent requests get throttled.
-Must be specified according to the following format: *X/Yt*
+Must be specified according to the following format: *X/Yt(:fixed)*

 where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `ms, s, sec, second, m, min, minute, h, hour, d, day`

+If you prefer tokens to be refilled in fixed intervals, append `:fixed`.
+E.g `5/min:fixed`.

 `burst`: The number of requests that can be made at any rate.
-The burst quota is refilled with the specified `rate`.
+Defaults to *X* as defined above.

 `store`: Custom storage class.
 Must implement a `get` and `set` method with the following signatures:
 ```js